-39 things only Long Islanders would understand
+47 things only Long Islanders would understand

 Everyone knows the Long Island Medium, Lindsay Lohan and Billy Joel are from Long Island.
 As for the Long Island Iced Tea -- yeah, sure, you don't have to be from these parts to have ordered one.
 But only locals know the true secrets of our home region.
 For instance, our wine country might not be all that well known outside New York, but it should be.
 Our amusement parks might be easy to drive right past, but they're worth a stop.
 As for our mass transit, well, we're glad if it's on or close to schedule.
 Here are Long Island's secrets.

 There's a playful, but fierce, rivalry between folks from Nassau and folks from Suffolk.
 Ask any group of native Long Islanders which county is better and you will likely get caught in the middle of a heated debate.
-For example, folks from Nassau might think that everyone from Suffolk has a pet horse or chicken, while those from Suffolk think everyone from Nassau is a lousy driver.
-No matter what you think, though, the truth is that both counties are great in their own unique way.
+For example, folks from Nassau might jokingly claim that everyone from Suffolk has a pet horse or chicken, while those from Suffolk complain about everyone from Nassau being a lousy driver.
+The truth is that both counties are great -- in their own unique ways.

 Most Long Island baristas will know the drill when you order your morning brew "light and sweet" or "dark, one sugar."
-In other parts of the country, it's not that simple!
+In other parts of the country, it's not that simple.
 According to Newsday.com reader Geraldine Merola, you may even be met with puzzled stares or a follow-up question: "Do you mean you want cream?"
-Merola says, "It's just painful."
+Merola says.
+"It's just painful."

 OK, we know Long Islanders can go a little crazy on weddings, but some LI proms have given high-end nuptials a run for their money.
 Check out the "Cirque du Soleil"-like Paul D. Schreiber High School's senior prom for Port Washington students, pictured, at Castle Gould at Sands Point Preserve in 2015.
 Port Jefferson parents have turned the Earl L. Vandermeulen High School's gym into paradises channeling Willy Wonka and the Rock 'n' Roll Hall of Fame.
 In East Setauket, Ward Melville High School offered up an elaborate "Aladdin" prom entrance in 2016, and Lynbrook lets its high school close down Main Street each year for a prom parade.
 LI proms don't mess around!